-The European Central Bank and the Bank of Portugal approved exceptional regulatory measures in order to allow for the credit moratorium regimes that enabled companies and individuals to suspend bank loan payments, as further detailed below.
+The European Central Bank and the Bank of Portugal approved exceptional regulatory measures in order to allow for the credit moratorium regimes that enabled companies and individuals to suspend bank loan payments.

 The Portuguese loan market has been affected by the economic crisis triggered by the COVID-19 pandemic, particularly in two ways:

-On moratoriums, the following are the legal boundaries applicable until 31 March 2021:
+On moratoriums, the following legal boundaries are applicable until 30 September 2021:

 Other measures that indirectly impact the loan market are:

 Alternative credit-providers have not seen any significant growth because credit activity is a regulated activity in Portugal.
-This limits substantially the activity of alternative credit-providers, such as funds, which can only grant loans in specific situations – eg, loans granted by a certain type of investment fund (ie, venture capital funds, the European social entrepreneurship funds and the European long-term investment funds) to SMEs.
+This limits substantially the activity of alternative credit-providers, such as funds, which can only grant loans in specific situations – eg, loans granted by a certain type of investment fund (ie, venture capital funds) to SMEs.

 The Portuguese Securities Market Commission (CMVM) regulates the activity of loan funds, amending the requirements to be met from a prudential and behavioural perspective.
-Loan funds can grant credits (loan origination) and participate in loans acquired from the credit’s originator or from third parties (loan participation), subject to the applicable requirements.
+Loan funds are considered AIFs and benefit from an express banking monopoly rules exemption, thereby expressly allowing them to perform direct lending.
+These funds can grant credits (loan origination) and participate in loans acquired from the credit’s originator or from third parties (loan participation).

 Despite the limitations previously referred to, there has been some development and growth of financing through crowd-funding, new digital platforms and loan funds.